 Tampons – When I moved to Thailand, I was told tampons were difficult to find, so I brought six months supply.
 Most Asian women still use pads and not tampons, which can be frustrating for Western women.
 However, once I got here, I found that every supermarket and Boots Chemist sells them.

 Condoms – If you plan on being sexually active while living abroad, bringing your own condoms might be a good idea.
-Thai men, on average, have smaller penises than Western men and several Western men I know in Thailand have complained that even a Thai ‘large’ doesn’t really feel comfortable.
+Thai men, on average, have smaller penises than Western men, and several Western men I know in Thailand have complained that even a Thai ‘large’ doesn’t really feel comfortable.

-Medication – One of the first things you should pack if you’re moving to Thailand is your medication.
+Medication – One of the first things you should pack if you are moving to Thailand is your medication.
 Make sure, before you leave, you get a prescription from your doctor for six months supply of medication (most doctors, when they know you are leaving the country, will give this to you).

 If you have six months supply, however, this will give you plenty of time to arrange for an alternate way to get medication if you find you cannot get it.

-Food is everywhere and, even if they don’t have what you’re used to, there are always things you’ll learn to enjoy instead or substitute for what you would normally eat.
+Food is everywhere and, even if they don’t have what you are used to eating, there are always things you will learn to enjoy instead or substitute for what you would normally eat.